 Posted by The Cattery Cat Shelter on Monday, December 10, 2018

-At only 4 ½ months old, Violet has been overcome abandonment, illness and had major heart surgery.
+At only 4 ½ months old, Violet has overcome so much!

-It’s no surprise that there is already a list of people ready to adopt her!
+It’s no surprise that there is already a list of people ready to adopt her, and we completely understand why.

 REMEMBER: ADOPT, DON’T SHOP; FOSTERING SAVES LIVES & SPAY AND NEUTER!